permaweb/bazar/src/views/Docs/DocsDetail/MD/key-concepts/tokens.md

 #### Wrapped AR (wAR)

-Wrapped AR is an Arweave token wrapped and cross-chained onto AO. wAR is the token used to make transactions on BazAR. wAR can be obtained by [bridging](https://aox.arweave.net/#/) AR or [swapping](https://arswap.org/swap) AO tokens.
+Wrapped AR is an Arweave token wrapped and cross-chained onto AO. wAR is the token used to make transactions on BazAR. wAR can be obtained by [bridging](https://aox.arweave.net/#/) AR or [swapping](https://wardepot.arweave.net/) ETH and USDC.
+Transfer Wrapped AR to other Arweave wallets on BazAR [here](https://ao-bazar.arweave.net/#/asset/xU9zFkq3X2ZQ6olwNVvr1vUWIjc3kXTWr7xKQD6dh10)

 #### PIXL

 PIXL is a rewards token for purchasing atomic assets on the Universal Content Marketplace.
 The longer the buying streak, the higher the daily PIXL rewards.
 PIXL is a fun reward designed to incentivize discovery and interaction with atomic assets, and does not necessarily have financial value.

-#### AOCRED

-CRED is the AO testnet token.
-It is awarded to those who complete [quests](https://cookbook_ao.g8way.io/welcome/testnet-info/cred-and-quests.html).
-CRED can be swapped for wAR on [ArSwap](https://arswap.org/swap).

-#### TRUNK

-TRUNK is AO's first meme-coin.
-TRUNK can be swapped for wAR tokens on [ArSwap](https://arswap.org/swap).
-Learn more about TRUNK [here](https://trunkao.xyz/#/).
+Learn more about PIXL [here](https://ao-bazar.arweave.net/#/docs/collectors/earn-pixl).

 ### Conclusion